Help & Advice Articles, Videos and How-to-Guides

-Having identified the location of the existing wall ties, you can now install your replacement wall ties in positions staggered from the original cavity wall ties.
+Having identified the location of the existing wall ties, you can now install your replacement wall ties.
+Install in positions staggered from the original cavity wall ties.

 Wall Tie Spacing

 It is very important to get the wall tie spacing correct to ensure structural stability.
-When you are replacing wall ties, 2.5 wall ties per m2 is recommended.
-This translates to at least one wall tie every 900mm horizontally along the brickwork and at least one tie every 450mm on the vertical.
+When you are replacing wall ties, 2.5 wall ties per m2 is the recommended spacing.
+This translates to at least one wall tie every 900mm horizontally along the brickwork and at least one tie every 450mm vertically.

 Recommended Spacing for Replacement Wall Ties